5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 Pakistan

-On the 15th of August 1954, a redesigned badge was adopted.
-Based on the RAOC Pattern badge, this badge consisted of;
+On August 15, 1954, a newly designed badge was officially adopted.
+Modeled after the Royal Army Ordnance Corps (RAOC) Pattern badge, this badge featured the following elements:

-• the Ordnance shield of three cannons and three cannonballs
+The Ordnance shield displaying three cannons and three cannonballs.

-• Annulus inscribed with the words ‘Pakistan Army Ordnance Corps’
+An annulus, or circular band, inscribed with the words ‘Pakistan Army Ordnance Corps.’

-• The Ordnance Motto ‘Sua Tela Tonanti’ Translated into English reading ‘To the Thunder his Weapons’ inscribed onto the Riband.
+The Ordnance motto ‘Sua Tela Tonanti,’ translated into English as ‘To the Thunder his Weapons,’ was inscribed onto the riband encircling the badge.

 Hyderabad